kuronat/mdprev-cli/readme.md

 So we suggest this concept:

-* You can use your favorite editor
+* You can use your favorite editor.
-* GFM markdown but it respects LaTeX syntax
+* GFM based rendering but it respects LaTeX syntax.